 One quarter of all Japanese live in Tokyo or the near vicinity and with a population of over 12 million inhabitants, Tokyo is one of the largest cities in the world.
 With its huge skyscrapers, underpasses, overpasses and crowds of pedestrians, Tokyo may not seem the most attractive city on the surface, but the city has a vibrant charm all of its own.
 The street level detail is what makes Tokyo such an incredibly interesting place to explore and at every turn you will be met with an array of sights, sounds and smells to enliven the senses.
 The city has many major sights to visit such as Senso-ji Temple in the old downtown area of Asakusa or the fashion hub of Shibuya from where all new trends are said to emanate.
 All in all a stay in Tokyo is to experience one of the world's most vibrant and interesting cities; a capital hurtling headlong into the future while maintaining its links with the traditions of ancient Japan.

-Today you will have the services of a private guide for four hours.
+Today, you will have the services of a private guide for four hours.
 You will be traveling by public transport, as Tokyoites do, in order to help you to get a real feel for the Japan's capital.
 This will be a fantastic introduction to the city and you can ask your guide any questions you may have about Tokyo and life in Japan.
-Your guide will come to your hotel at around 9:00 AM (or any time you choose) to meet you and your guiding will proceed from there.
+Your guide will come to your hotel at around 9:00 AM (or any time you choose) to meet you, and your guiding will proceed from there.
 (This service is on a private basis.)

 Tokyo is made up of districts each with their own distinctive flavor and atmosphere: Asakusa is the old town area with Senso-ji, the city's oldest temple at its heart; a chance to experience a little of what Tokyo was like before the economic miracle of the 1970s and 80s.
 The Ginza in the very center of the city is a shopper's paradise with endless boutiques and department stores interspersed with some of the city's finest restaurants and European style cafes; Shibuya is Tokyo at its most fun and youthful, attracting a lively mix of students and young professionals to its bars, restaurants, manga shops and all night clubs.

 Just down the tracks you will find Shinjuku, soaring skyscrapers to the west of the station; endless neon lights to the east in one of the city's premiere entertainment areas.
 Shinjuku is what many people think of when they imagine Tokyo and as such is a must see; and in the center of the city, close to the iconic Tokyo Tower is Roppongi, the after hours playground of the city's expat community, teeming with clubs and bars and restaurants from the very upscale at the impressive Roppongi Hills development to street-side kebabs and yakitori at Roppongi crossing.
-These are just a few of the districts to explore - there are many, many more if you have time.

 Today, you will take the Shinkansen from Tokyo to Odawara Station, the gateway city for the Hakone National Park.
 You will use your Japan Rail Pass for this journey, which will take just 40 minutes.